Onyedinma’s notable Wycombe Wanderers stats vs Tottenham Hotspur | Goal.com

 Onyedinma’s notable Wycombe Wanderers stats vs Tottenham Hotspur

-Anglo-Nigerian midfielder Fred Onyedinma has now scored in back-to-back appearances for Wycombe Wanderers in all competitions thanks to his goal against Tottenham Hotspur in Monday’s FA Cup game.
+Anglo-Nigerian midfielder Fred Onyedinma has now scored in back-to-back appearances for Wycombe Wanderers in all competitions thanks to his goal in the 4-1 loss to Tottenham Hotspur in Monday’s FA Cup game.

 Having silenced Preston North End 4-1 in the previous round of the tournament, the Chairboys were hoping to shock Jose Mourinho’s men, but that was not the case.